 Types of Product Liability Cases in Las Vegas

-There are generally three types of Nevada products liability claims for defective products: manufacturing defects, design defects, and failure to warn.
-All of these fall under premises liability law.
 If a product causes you harm, you should consult a product liability attorney who works at a product liability law firm.
+Our product liability team in Las Vegas includes:

-Nevada personal injury laws make it clear that if a product manufacturer or distributor knows of a risk, they should warn of it or avoid it.
-However, it is very common for mistakes, errors, and oversights to happen, and consumers unfortunately suffer the consequences.
+However, mistakes, errors, and oversights are very common, and consumers unfortunately suffer the consequences.
 Under these laws, victims who can demonstrate their losses can file a claim for the damages they suffered from the at-fault party.

-Notably, the state has a strict liability, which does not require that fault be established in all cases.
+Notably, the state has a strict liability standard, which does not require that fault be established in all cases.
 Rather, the manufacturer could be held strictly liable if a product is defective and causes injuries as a result of that defect, even if they were not negligent in causing it.
+Nevadaās product liability law stems from strict tort liability that was initially established in 1966.

 Understanding the Dangers of Manufacturing Defects

-A knowledgeable Las Vegas product liability attorney will tell you that manufacturing defects result from an error in the manufacturing process.
-This may include using poor-quality materials or shoddy workmanship.
-When product liability cases result from manufacturing flaws, only part of the product line is defective because it departs from the intended design in some way that makes the product dangerous.
+This may include the use of poor-quality materials or shoddy workmanship.
+When product liability cases arise from manufacturing flaws, only part of the product line is defective because it deviates from the intended design in a way that makes the product dangerous.
+Examples of a manufacturing defect include:

-Examples of a manufacturing defect include a component with a missing part, the wrong part being installed, or the right part being installed incorrectly.
 As such, these flaws can endanger consumers by threatening their safety and ability to use a product.
 Manufacturing defects can occur in a variety of products and cause various degrees of harm.

 Design Defects Can Have Profound Implications

 Design defects, by contrast, predate the manufacturing process and result in an inherently dangerous or useless product, even with high-caliber product manufacturing.
-Design defects are designed poorly as opposed to being put together poorly.
-In a product liability lawsuit for a design defect, every product with a certain design is defective, not just some of them.

-Design defect examples include airbags or phones that explode, heating blankets that spontaneously combust, and SUVs that roll over when cornering.
-Design flaws undermine the fundamental integrity of a product and can be detrimental to unsuspecting consumers.
-These defects put a wider portion of the public at risk, given the inherent problems in the makeup and structure of a product.
+Design flaws undermine a product’s fundamental integrity and can be detrimental to unsuspecting consumers.
+These defects put a broader segment of the public at risk, given the inherent problems in a product’s makeup and structure.

 Failure-to-Warn Cases Pose Unique Dangers

-Failure-to-warn cases relate to products that have non-obvious dangers.
+Failure-to-warn cases involve products with non-obvious dangers.
 The issue is that the products donāt come with adequate warnings that, if included, could prevent all or some of the danger.
-These cases donāt require the product to have a flaw in the design or manufacturing process.
-Instead, the products are inherently dangerous and lack warnings about potential dangers and correct uses.

-Examples of failure to warn include medical labels that donāt have directions on dosages or side effects, potential conditions or dangers when using chemicals or machinery, and so much more.
-Warnings are essential for the safety of users and ensuring products are used as intended.
+Warnings are essential for user safety and for ensuring products are used as intended.
 Without these warnings, consumers are exposed to avoidable risks.

 Defective Products Have a Significant Impact on the Public